deft1991/Blackjack/README.md

    - stand -> go to the next player
 4. After game will be finished, type "again" or "exit":
    - again -> restart game
    - exit  -> exit from the app

+**Future Improvements**
+1. I can easily add multithreading
+2. Add Spring Boot
+3. Add CI/CD to AWS EC2
+4. Add REST or gRPC API for browser/mobile-app
+5. Check cheaters